 An opera is just like a play, except people sing the words in addition to speaking them.
 In most operas, all of the words are sung.
 There are other types of operas, however, in which there is almost as much speaking as singing.
 These are sometimes called operettas.

 HOW DOES IT WORK?

 You will immediately notice that opera singers, unlike their peers in popular music, do not use microphones.
-Rather, an opera singer develops her own body as a source of "natural" amplification.
+Rather, an opera singer develops their own body as a source of "natural" amplification.

-OPERA ETIQUETTE

-Students' job as audience members: